Get insider access

 This laptop was replaced by the Dell Alienware m18 R2 (2024)

-The Dell Alienware m18 (2023) is a high-end 18-inch gaming laptop.
-The 18-inch size is a new addition to Dell's Alienware gaming laptop lineup.
-It's available with various CPUs and GPUs, up to an AMD Ryzen 9 7945HX and an NVIDIA GeForce RTX 4090 Laptop GPU.
-There's also an AMD Radeon RX 7600M XT GPU option.
+The Dell Alienware m18 (2023) is an 18-inch gaming laptop.
+It's available with various CPUs and GPUs, up to an AMD Ryzen 9 7945HX and an AMD Radeon RX 7900M or an NVIDIA GeForce RTX 4090 Laptop GPU.
 You can get up to 64GB of memory and 8.5TB of storage.
 Display options include a 480Hz FHD+ and a 165Hz QHD+ IPS display; both support variable refresh rate to reduce screen tearing.
 There are two keyboard options, one with scissor switches and the other with ultra-low-profile (clicky) CherryMX mechanical switches.
 It has RGB backlighting, Wi-Fi 6E, a 1080p webcam, and a 97Wh battery.

 This laptop is also available with Intel 13th Gen CPUs.
 Most of our results (build, display, keyboard, touchpad, speakers, webcam) apply to the Intel version except for the performance benchmarks, thermals, and battery life.
 The Intel models have Thunderbolt 4 support and are only available with NVIDIA GPUs.